The conjugacy action of $S_n$ and modules induced from centralisers: Conjugation in the symmetric group

-The description of the conjugation action as the coefficient of $t^n$ in $H[F(t)],$ i.e., as a sum of induced modules from centralisers, was used by T. Scharf \cite{Sch} to give another proof of a result originally due to A. Frumkin \cite{F} that for $n\neq 2,$ every irreducible appears in the conjugation action of $S_n.$
+By considering the conjugation action on specific centralisers, T. Scharf \cite{Sch} gave another proof of a result originally due to A. Frumkin \cite{F} that for $n\neq 2,$ every irreducible appears in the conjugation action of $S_n.$

 Frumkin's result is \begin{thm} (\cite{F}, \cite{Sch}) If $n\neq 2,$ every irreducible of $S_n$ appears in $\psi(S_n)$.
 Equivalently, the character table row-sums $\sum_{\lambda\vdash n} \chi^\nu(\lambda)$ are positive integers for every partition $\nu$ of $n\neq 2.$ \end{thm}